luchen01/PodcastPlayer/application_design_practice1.md

 - What is your db schema?
 - What are your routes?
 What does each route read from or write to database?
-- Bonus: Can you design in this with both a SQL and NoSQL implementation?
+- Bonus: Can you design this with both a SQL and NoSQL implementation?

 *If you are not familiar with calendaring apps, take a look at google calendar!
 It's important to understand how these features work before trying to tackle this problem*